Herman Cain is running on three numbers: 9-9-9.

 However, a much longer list of economists say Cain’s plan would be a tax hike for the lower middle class and a tax windfall for the wealthy.

-If you have a family of four with an income of just under $50,000, they could end up paying more under the Cain plan.
-Currently, they are taxed around $3,850 in income tax.
+If you have a family of four with an income of just under $50,000, they would pay more under the Cain plan.
+Currently, they are taxed at just less than 7 percent and pay $3,400 in income tax.
 Under Cain’s plan, they would be taxed at 9 percent or pay $4,500.

-Although the family would save almost $4,000 in Social Security taxes, it would have to give up the child tax credit worth the same amount.
+Although the family would save almost $4,000 in Social Security taxes, it would have to give up the child tax credit of $4,000.
 Furthermore, it would pay an additional national sales tax of 9 percent on everything purchased, including groceries and clothes, which totals about $2,000.

 “It’s going to raise the price of just about everything by about 9 percent,” said former George W. Bush economic policy adviser Bruce Bartlett.
 “We know from experience and analysis that that tends to hurt people with low incomes.”